nautechsystems/nautilus_trader/docs/1_getting_started/2_quick_start.md

 ## Strategies

-And finally is our actual trading strategy(s).
+And finally is our actual trading strategy(s):

 ```python
 macd_config = MACDConfig(